GraphiteEditor/Graphite/node-graph/README.md

 ## Executing a document `NodeNetwork`

 When the document graph is executed, the following steps occur:
 - The `NodeNetwork` is flattened using `NodeNetwork::flatten`.
-This involves removing any `DocumentNodeImplementation::Network` - which allow for nested document node networks (not currently exposed in the UI).
+This involves removing any `DocumentNodeImplementation::Network` - which allow for nested document node networks.
 Instead, all of the inner nodes are moved into a single node graph.
-- The `NodeNetwork` is converted into a proto-graph, which separates out the primary input from the secondary inputs.
-The secondary inputs are stored as a list of node ids in the `ConstructionArgs` struct in the `ProtoNode`.
+- The `NodeNetwork` is converted into a proto-graph.
+Each node's inputs are stored as a list of node IDs in the `ConstructionArgs` struct in the `ProtoNode`.
 Converting a document graph into a proto graph is done with `NodeNetwork::into_proto_networks`.
 - The newly created `ProtoNode`s are then converted into the corresponding constructor functions using the mapping defined in `node-graph/interpreted-executor/src/node_registry.rs`.
 This is done by `BorrowTree::push_node`.
 - The constructor functions are run with the `ConstructionArgs` enum.
-Constructors generally evaluate the result of these secondary inputs e.g. if you have a `Pi` node that is used as the second input to an `Add` node, the `Add` node's constructor will evaluate the `Pi` node.
+Constructors generally evaluate the result of these inputs, e.g. if you have a `Pi` node that is used as the second input to an `Add` node, the `Add` node's constructor will evaluate the `Pi` node.
 This is visible if you place a log statement in the `Pi` node's implementation.
 - The resolved functions are stored in a `BorrowTree`, which allows previous proto-nodes to be referenced as inputs by later nodes.
 The `BorrowTree` ensures nodes can't be removed while being referenced by other nodes.

 The definition for the constructor of a node that applies the opacity transformation to each pixel of an image: